gerlichlab/hicognition/documentation/development_information.md

 ### Database

-The flask-server as well as the redis-queue worker use a common database to record and change information about users and datasets.
+The flask-server and the redis-queue worker use a common database to record and change information about users and datasets.
 We use [SQLAlchemy](https://www.sqlalchemy.org/) as an Object-relational-mapper (ORM) to abstract details of the underlying database.
 This allows in principle to quickly change database back-ends and allows interaction with the database via python classes and functions.
-Currently, we use [sqlite](https://www.sqlite.org/index.html) since we only store meta-information about datasets (file-path, name, etc.) and users directly in the database and large data (images, raw-files, processed-files...) is stored on the file-system.
+Currently, we use [sqlite](https://www.sqlite.org/index.html) since we only store meta-information about datasets (file-path, name, etc.) and users directly in the database and large data (images, raw-files, processed-files...) is stored on the filesystem.

 Database migrations are managed using [FLASK-Migrate](https://flask-migrate.readthedocs.io/en/latest/) that is a wrapper for [alembic](https://alembic.sqlalchemy.org/en/latest/), a database migration tool for SQLAlchemy.
 Using this set-up, database migrations are scheduled using 'flask db migrate -m $MESSAGE', which creates a migration script in the `./migrations` sub-folder.
 This migration can then be applied using `flask db upgrade`.
 The `./migrations` directory is committed to version control and records the migration-history of our database.
 The development workflow is to define database models in a `models.py` file and commit a migration to version control.
-Then, on the production sever, the newest changes - including the migration script - are pulled and the database migrated to the newest version using `flask db upgrade`.
+Then, on the production server, the newest changes - including the migration script - are pulled and the database migrated to the newest version using `flask db upgrade`.

 Interactions with the database are managed by [FLASK-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/), which uses a `ScopedSession` object as `db` throughout the app, that ensures thread-safety of database interactions.